JorgePezzuol/jorge.pezzuol/README.md

 Hi, I'm [Jorge Pezzuol](https://www.linkedin.com/in/jorge-pezzuol/), Full Stack Developer 🚀, currently working in Lisbon for an IT consulting company.
-I have some years of experience with software development and also as a university professor in Brazil.
+I have some years as a software developer and also as a university professor in Brazil.
 I am currently studying mobile development with Swift, I also enjoy learning new languages, currently I am able to speak 🇧🇷, :it: and :uk: (currently studying :de:)

 ### Languages